OrbitalStation/rusty-c/README.md

 ```

 ## Why not to use existing `c2rust`?
-Well, main reason is that `c2rust`'s output is... kinda scary =)
+Well, main reason is that `c2rust`'s output is... scary.

 And of course, `c2rust` supposes that <i>every</i> C function is unsafe,
-even if it is just a simple fibonacci.
+even if it's just a simple fibonacci.

 In order not to be unfounded, take a look at the example below.
 ```rust